ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-sg.md

 ##### **Name**

-If you click on `...`{.action} and then select `Change the name`{.action}, you can enter a distinct name for this VPS.
+If you click on `...`{.action} and then select `Change the name`{.action}, you can enter a distinguishing name for this VPS.
 This is useful for an easier Control Panel navigation in case you are managing multiple VPS services but it has no impact otherwise.
 The internal service name remains in the format *vps-XXXXXXX.vps.ovh.net*.

 ##### **Boot**